ADVISORI Logo

 • Establishment of a baseline of privileged accounts and access rights

-• Development of clear policies for privileged access before technical implementation
+• Development of clear policies for privileged access prior to technical implementation

-• Involvement of all stakeholders, especially IT administrators and security teams
+• Involvement of all stakeholders, particularly IT administrators and security teams

 🛠 ️ Technical Configuration